onlabsorg/olojs/docs/api/file-store.md

 - When requesting `/path/to/dir/`, the content of `/path/to/dir/.olo` will
   be returned
-- When requesting a file that doesn't exist, and empty string will be returned
+- When requesting a file that doesn't exist, and empty string will be returned The `.olo` default extension can be changed by passing a `options.extension` string to the store constructor.

 fileStore.list - async method
 ----------------------------------------------------------------------------